Cactoidal/GodotEthersV3/DOCUMENTATION.md

               )
 ```

-Signs the provided `message` with the  `account` private key.
+Signs the provided `message` with the  `account` private key, returning the signature as a PACKED BYTE ARRAY.
 This function has two modes:

 `message` can be a STRING of formatted calldata, useful for using `ecrecover` on-chain to prove an account has signed a set of parameters (i.e. for account abstraction or multisignature applications).
 To do this, use the `Calldata.abi_encode()` function to get the parameter calldata, and pass the resulting STRING as the `message`.
 On-chain, your smart contract should use `keccak256(abi.encode())` on the parameters to get the message hash for use by `ecrecover`.
 Make sure to familiarize yourself with the security implications of `ecrecover` before creating your contract, as precautions must be taken against a variety of attacks.